-The observed hypermethylated profiles of MBP within NAWM and MS lesions represent interesting independent observations, yet they could potentially be explained by differences in cellular composition between patients and controls and between lesions and NAWM, respectively (16).
-We however hypothesized that the epigenetic block on MBP was present in OPCs within lesions, thereby inhibiting their differentiation into myelin-forming oligodendrocytes.
+The observed hypermethylated profiles of MBP within NAWM and MS lesions represent interesting independent observations, yet they could potentially be explained by differences in cellular composition between patients and controls and between lesions and NAWM, respectively [23].
+We, however, hypothesised that the epigenetic block on MBP was present in OPCs within lesions, thereby inhibiting their differentiation into myelin-forming oligodendrocytes.
 As such, we laser-captured OPCs both from lesions as NAWM samples and performed bisulfite pyrosequencing of the MBP promotor region.
 Altogether, these results indicate that the MBP promotor becomes hypermethylated in OPCs located within the lesion microenvironment, possibly preventing them from differentiating into mature oligodendrocytes.
-Indeed, in vitro experiments using OPCs isolated from shiverer mutant mice, showed that the lack of MBP does not impact their proliferative capacity, but prevents their differentiation process towards mature oligodendrocytes (41).
-While the absence of other myelin proteins, such as PLP and CNP, does not affect CNS myelination, the lack of functional MBP results in severe myelination deficits (42, 43).
+Indeed, in vitro experiments using OPCs isolated from shiverer mutant mice showed that the lack of MBP does not impact their proliferative capacity, but prevents their differentiation process towards mature oligodendrocytes [44].
+Whilst the absence of other myelin proteins, such as PLP and CNP, does not affect CNS myelination, the lack of functional MBP results in severe myelination deficits [26, 38].
 Next to its crucial role in myelin compaction, MBP also facilitates glial cytoskeleton assembly during oligodendrocyte differentiation.
-OPC undergo major morphological changes during their differentiation into oligodendrocytes, which requires microfilament and microtubule network remodelling (44).
-MBP has been show to polymerise and bundle actin filaments and microtubules, cross-link them to each other, and facilitate their binding to the lipid membrane (45-48).
-In line, oligodendrocyte cultures derived from shiverer mice fail to form proper myelin sheaths due to abnormally assembled microtubule and actin-based structures, thereby emphasising the essential role of MBP during oligodendrocyte differentiation (44, 49).
+OPC undergoes major morphological changes during their differentiation into oligodendrocytes, which requires microfilament and microtubule network remodelling [18].

+MBP has been shown to polymerise and bundle actin filaments and microtubules, cross-link them to each other, and facilitate their binding to the lipid membrane [6, 7, 19, 20].
+In line, oligodendrocyte cultures derived from shiverer mice fail to form proper myelin sheaths due to abnormally assembled microtubule and actin-based structures, thereby emphasising the essential role of MBP during oligodendrocyte differentiation [11, 18].
+Interestingly, next to the myelin cluster, we also observed an enriched GO cluster related to cytoskeleton organisation and actin-filament processes in our current dataset.